Live Chat Now

 5. The board holds a public roundtable meeting on the Exposure Draft, if needed.

-6. Staff analyzes comment letters, public roundtable discussion and other information obtained, and Board redeliberates proposed provisions carefully considering stakeholder input.
+6. Staff analyzes comment letters, public roundtable discussion and other information obtained, and the board redeliberates proposed provisions carefully considering stakeholder input.

 7. The board issues an Account Standards Update describing amendments to the ASC.